 She evolved from a Nickelodeon star into a vocal advocate for plant-based living and sustainable business, building a community around conscious choices.

-Daniella Monet began her career as a child actor, landing roles in commercials and series like 'The Bernie Mac Show' before finding a defining role as the perpetually scheming Trina Vega on Nickelodeon's 'Victorious.'
-While the show cemented her place in teen pop culture, Monet charted a different path off-screen.
-She leveraged her platform to champion animal rights and environmentalism, becoming a prominent voice for veganism.
-This passion evolved into entrepreneurship with the launch of Kinder Beauty, a cruelty-free subscription box, and active engagement with her audience on wellness and sustainability.
-Her journey reflects a deliberate shift from scripted comedy to building a brand and community centered on ethical living, proving that a child star's second act can be one of purpose-driven influence.
+Daniella Monet played the perpetually scheming Trina Vega on Nickelodeon's 'Victorious,' a role that defined her early career.
+Born in 1989, she began as a child actor in commercials and series like 'The Bernie Mac Show.'
+Off-screen, she championed animal rights and environmentalism, becoming a prominent voice for veganism.
+This passion evolved into entrepreneurship with the launch of Kinder Beauty, a cruelty-free subscription box.
+She also engages her audience on wellness and sustainability.
+Her journey reflects a deliberate shift from scripted comedy to building a brand centered on ethical living.

 1981–1996